Articles in this section

 Work order naming screen with Work order type dropdown showing Assembly and Custom options

-1. You will be prompted to choose the Assembly SKU you want to configure.
-Click the Select kit button and then choose the Assembly SKU from the list.
+1. Click Select kit and choose the Assembly SKU from the list.

-Only SKUs that have the "Is Assembly" product setting enabled will appear in this list.
+Only SKUs with the "Is Assembly" product setting enabled appear in this list.
 See How to Create an Assembly SKU for configuration steps.

 Select kit button on the Assembly work order configuration screen Assembly SKU selection list showing available Assembly SKUs

-2. After selecting the Assembly SKU, enter the quantity to create and select Continue.
-The component list shows the Available quantity of each component SKU to help determine how many complete kits can be made.
-After the quantity is entered, the total quantity to pick for each component updates automatically.
-(Reminder: Available = On hand − Allocated).
+2. Enter the quantity to create and select Continue.
+The component list shows the Available quantity for each component SKU — Available = On hand minus Allocated — so you can confirm how many complete kits can be built.

 Assembly SKU quantity screen showing component Available quantities and total to pick per component

-3. Optional: Input the Packing details and Assembly details, then select Continue.
-If these are not required, leave the boxes blank and select Continue.
+3. Optional: Enter the Packing details and Assembly details, then select Continue.
+Leave these fields blank if not needed.

 Packing details and Assembly details optional fields on the work order creation screen

-1. Optional: Enter the instructions for your work order and then select Continue.
-If these are not required, leave this blank and select Continue.
+1. Optional: Enter the instructions for your work order and select Continue.
+Leave the field blank if not needed.

 Custom work order instructions field with example task and bullet-point steps